Social Interaction Competence Assessment Scale Test

 82/100

-Personal-Creative Style (PS)
+Personal-Creative Style (PCS)

 Measures how creatively and individually a person adapts their communication style to solve challenges within formal or official relationships.